-Doctors interested in applying to be preceptors for the university should express their interest via email to email@example.com.
-A representative from the preceptor program will respond to inquiries and will review the eligibility requirements, describe the application process, and prepare an application packet for completion.
+Doctors interested in applying to be preceptors for the university can visit our preceptor page for more information or express their interest via email to firstname.lastname@example.org.
+A representative from the preceptor program will respond to inquiries and will review the eligibility requirements, describe the application process and prepare an application packet for completion.
 Application packets are sent directly to the preceptor doctor through email.

 How often will I have an intern placed in my practice?